Drug crisis in Scotland: Council areas

 City council areas have a higher mortality rate than predominately rural areas.
 This is especially poignant in Dundee and Glasgow which have the worst drug-misuse mortality rate in the country (two times higher than the national average).
 In the City of Edinburgh, drug related deaths tripled from the period of 2000 to 2004 and 2016 to 2020.

 Types of drugs

 Traditionally, opioids have been the main drug and consist of the majority of drug-related deaths in Scotland when a drug can be implicated.
 However, since 2015, benzodiazepines, more prominently street Benzodiazepines, cocaine and gabapentin, have risen dramatically in implicated drugs.
 Street Benzodiazepines account for 72% of drug related deaths, in certain areas of Scotland this figure changes.
 For example, in the City of Dundee this rises to 82% of deaths implicated.

 Gender divide

-Men have double the mortality rate to drug misuse then women.
+Men have double the mortality rate to drug misuse than women.
 Approximately 72% of victims to drug misuse were male in 2019 to 28% females.